Old Town Art Center Old Town Art Center

 Art Classes

 Please note: If you have any questions or run into any problems attempting to register, please send an email to info@oldtowntriangle.com or call us at 312.337.1938.
+Those 65 and older – use code “senior” for additional $10 off!

-Portrait Drawing Workshop with Morgan Lyons
+Foundational Drawing with Morgan Lyons

 Oil & Acrylic Painting with Joe Taylor

-Tuesdays | March 26 – May 28 | 10:00 AM – 1:00 PM | 10 Weeks
+Tuesdays | July 1 to August 19 | 10 AM – 1 PM | 7 Weeks

-Wednesdays | March 20 – May 29 | 6:30 PM – 9:30 PM | 10 Weeks
+Wednesdays | July 2 to August 20 | 6:30 PM – 9:30 PM | 8 Weeks

 Students take on projects of their own choosing.
 Joe provides support in difficult areas; whether color, mass, shadows or any other technique that fails.
 His level of instruction is dependent on each individual student’s needs.
 This class is as challenging for experienced painters as it is exciting for those expanding their knowledge.

-Pastel Painting with Kathleen Newman
+Summer Workshop with Kathleen Newman

 Kathleen Newman studied at Chicago’s American Academy of Art and the School of the Art Institute.
 She has been awarded the International Association of Pastel Artists Master’s Circle Gold Medal status.
 She has earned her signature letters in the Pastel Society of America, American Society of Marine Artists and the American Transparent Watercolor Society.
 Her work can be found in many private and corporate collections.